 sts – stitches

-PM1 – Make one (knit wise).
+PM1 – Make one (purl wise).
 Increase one stitch between the stitches.
 Pick up the yarn between the stitches.
 Twist it slightly and place it on your non-working needle.
 Knit the stitch.
 Watch this video on How to PM1 or Purl Make 1 to see how.

 M1 – Make one (knit wise).
 Increase one stitch between the stitches.
 Pick up the yarn between the stitches.
 Twist it slightly and place it on your non-working needle.
 Knit the stitch.
 Watch this video on How to M1 or Make 1 to see how.